 The installation of the steel pipe piles will disturb bottom sediments and may cause a temporary increase in suspended sediment in the action area.
 Using available information collected from the Tappan Zee Bridge Replacement Project (FHWA 2012) over the Hudson River, we expect pile driving activities to produce total suspended solids (TSS) concentrations of approximately 5 to 10 mg/L above background levels within approximately 300 feet (91 meters) of the pile being driven.
 The small resulting sediment plume is expected to settle out of the water column within a few hours.
 Studies of the effects of turbid water on fish suggest that concentrations of suspended solids can reach thousands of milligrams per liter before an acute toxic reaction is expected (Burton 1993).
 The TSS levels expected for pile driving (5 to 10 mg/L above ambient or background conditions) are below those shown to have adverse effect on fish (typically up to 1,000 mg/L; see summary of scientific literature in Burton 1993; Wilber and Clarke 2001) and benthic communities (390 mg/L (EPA 1986)).
 As explained above, we expect few, if any, Atlantic sturgeon to forage in the action area.
 As the TSS levels will not reach levels that are toxic to benthic communities, the proposed action is extremely unlikely to result in reductions in the quality or quantity of sturgeon prey currently available.
 TSS is most likely to affect sturgeon if a plume causes a barrier to normal behaviors.
 However, the increase in TSS levels expected for pile driving (5 to 10 mg/L above ambient or background conditions) is so minor that any effect of sediment plumes caused by the proposed action on sturgeon movements or behavior will be undetectable; we expect sturgeon to either swim through the plume or make small evasive movements to avoid it.
 Based on the best available information, the effects of re-suspended sediment on sturgeon resulting from pile installation when added to baseline conditions will be too small to be meaningfully measured or detected and are, therefore, insignificant.

 Anchor Environmental.
 2003.
-Literature review of effects of re-suspended sediments due to dredging.
+Literature review of effects of re-suspended sediments due to dredging operations.
 140 pp.

 Army Corps of Engineers (ACOE).
 1983.
 Dredging and Dredged Material Disposal.
 U.S. Dept. Army Engineer Manual 111 0-2-5025.